 New York University Law School

-DISCLAIMER: Do not take anything for granted !
+DISCLAIMER: Do not take everything for granted !

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

 The New York University School of Law (NYU Law) is the law school of New York University, a private research university in New York City.
-Established in 1835, it was the first law school established in New York City and is the oldest surviving law school in New York State and one of the oldest law schools in the United States.
+Established in 1835, it was the first law school established in New York City and is the oldest extant law school in New York State and one of the oldest law schools in the United States.
 Located in Greenwich Village in Lower Manhattan, NYU Law grants J.D., LL.M., and J.S.D. degrees.
-In 2023, NYU Law's bar passage rate was 94.9%, the sixth highest in the United States.
+In 2023, NYU Law's bar passage rate was 94.9%, the sixth-highest in the United States.

 Article Title : New York University School of Law